Admissions information

 TOEFL/IELTS

-Minimum TOEFL scores required are a 550 paper based, 90 internet based, or 250 computer based; or minimum IELTS score of 6.5 or higher.
+Minimum TOEFL scores required are a 90 internet based, or 250 computer based; or minimum IELTS score of 6.5 or higher.
 Minimum TOEFL sub scores required: Reading 20, Writing 22, Speaking 22, and Listening 20.
 Exam date must be within one year of application.

 Exceptions to English Language Proficiency Exam:

-- The applicant is coming from a country where English is the official mode of instruction, may be exempt from testing requirement.
+• Applicant may be exempt from testing requirement if they come from a country where English is the official mode of instruction.
 Documentation confirming English mode of instruction is required.

 The college may consider students who have previously attended another professional pharmacy program.
 Only students in good academic standing will be considered (proof of academic standing will be required).
 Students who have been decertified, or asked to leave their original program due to academic deficiencies, are not eligible for transfer into the WSU program.